mlabs-haskell/plutus-simple-model/README.md

 So it uses validator, datum for it (of proper type) and value to protect with the contract.
 As simple as that.

 Let's create another Tx to post solution to the puzzle.
-It seems to be more involved but don't be scary we will take it bit by bit:
+It seems to be more involved but don't be scary.
+We will take it bit by bit:

 ```haskell
 guess :: PubKeyHash -> BuiltinByteString -> Run Bool